The mobility challenged can also prep for survival. Here are some useful tips from Gaye Levy for handicapped people!

 These temporary disabilities are annoying and inconvenient at best.
 Now put yourself in the shoes of an individual with a permanent disability; someone who requires a walker, a wheelchair, crutches, or a scooter to move around.

-Clearly, getting out of harm’s way will be slow as ordinary objects such as furniture, stairs, curbs, and doorways become obstacles or even barriers to escape.
+Clearly, getting out of harm's way will be slow as ordinary objects such as furniture, stairs, curbs, and doorways become obstacles or even barriers to escape for a physically challenged person.
 Add to this the challenge of moving about during chaos and panic and you can understand why planning advanced survival tactics is important.

 Having an awareness of the obstacles that a person with mobility issues faces will make you a better prepper.